-Missed class and homework assignments for students in all grades are available upon return to school from a medical or eligible excused absence.
-Missed assignments will not be available until a student returns to school,
+If available, missed class assignments and homework assignments for students in all grades are available upon return to school.
+Missed class assignments will not be available until a student returns to school.

-Unless otherwise stated, the student will be allowed one school day, plus the number of school days of medical or eligible excused absence (p.
-29) to make up work.
+Unless otherwise stated, the student will be allowed one school day, plus the number of school days of absence from a documented medical, illness, bereavement, or court appointment to make up work.
 Failure to take responsibility may result in a lowered grade.
-Due to the nature of some class activities (labs, presentations, discussions,) makeup work may not be available, and the work missed will reflect negatively on the grade.
+Due to the nature of some class activities (labs, presentations, discussions.) makeup work may not be available, and the work missed may reflect negatively on the grade.

-Teachers are not required to offer makeup work to students when an absence is for a reason other than medical, illness, bereavement, or court appearance.
+Teachers are not required to offer makeup work to students when an absence is for a reason other than documented medical, illness, bereavement, or court appearance.
+Please do not ask a teacher for work in advance of a planned absence during school time, such as a vacation.
 No makeup work will be available in the case of suspension or expulsion.